How to make a memo board

-This was a very simple make and so good for a beginner who is just starting out with a sewing machine (like me!)
+This was a very simple make and good for a beginner who is just starting out with a sewing machine (like me!)
 If you have any questions, please do leave a comment below and I’ll do my best to answer you.
-Similarly don’t forget to share a picture either here on on social media if you give this a try.
-You can follow me on @celebratecreatn on Twitter, @celebratecreation on Instagram and cparkin on Pinterest.
+Similarly, don’t forget to share a picture either here on on social media if you give this a try.
+You can follow me by clicking on the social media icons above.